patrodriguez108/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?

 A merge conflict is a stituation in which Git would prevent a merge from occurring.
 This could happen when attempting to merge files when two different coders may have edited the same line differently or if one coder deleted a line while another coder added to the same line.

+Also I am currently updating this file to resolve a merge conflict.